 - Evaluate intersection design.
 Forty percent of bicyclist injuries occur at intersections, making them some of the most dangerous areas for cyclists.
 Cars turning right often fail to notice cyclists riding across intersections, leading to serious, sometimes fatal, consequences.
 Shifting to protected cycling turn lanes — such as corner refuge islands — would keep bikers safer in these dangerous areas.

 At FVF, we commend the city of Austin for its continued efforts to improve bike safety throughout our city and support the rights of cyclists to use our roadways without fear of accident or injury.
-Our cycling accident lawyers are helping bike accident victims protect themselves by offering free case education and support.
+Our bicycle accident lawyers are helping bike accident victims protect themselves by offering free case education and support.
 If you have been injured in a bicycling accident, get in touch today to schedule a free case evaluation with one of our Austin cycling accident lawyers.